ryanoasis/nerd-fonts/readme.md

   ```

 > [!NOTE]
-> The resulting font's family will be set to the original family after CamelCasing, removing whitespace and appending ` Nerd Font`.
+> The resulting font's family (aka font name) will be set to the original family after CamelCasing, removing whitespace and appending ` Nerd Font`.
 For example, `iosevka term` would become `IosevkaTerm Nerd Font`.

 Full options: